 - infected adenoids

 An infected tooth could also cause acute sinusitis.
 In rare cases, bacteria can spread from the infected tooth to the sinuses.

 - intranasal allergies

 - nasal passage abnormalities, such as a deviated septum or nasal polyp

-- smoking or frequent breathing in of pollutants
+- tobacco smoking or frequent breathing in of other pollutants

 - large or inflamed adenoids

-- spending a lot of time in a daycare, preschool, or other areas where contagious viruses are frequently present
+- spending a lot of time in a day care, preschool, or other areas where infectious germs are frequently present

 - activities that result in pressure changes, such as flying and scuba diving